Our Favorite Places in Japan

 KUMANO KODO PILGRIMAGE

-Kumano Hayatama Taisha, Shingu, Wakayama (photo by 顔なし CC BY)
+Kumano Hayatama Taisha, Shingu, Wakayama (photo by 顔なし CC BY )

-The Kumano Kodo pilgrimage route is one of Japan’s most enchanting walks.
+Kumano Kodo pilgrimage route is one of Japan’s most enchanting walks.

 Deep in rural Wakayama Prefecture, but just a few hours south of Kyoto and Osaka, the UNESCO-recognized Kumano region is filled with spirituality and history, as well as beautiful landscapes, charming villages, hiking, and onsen.